actions/toolkit/packages/artifact/README.md

   'my-artifact',
-  // files to include (supports absolute and relative paths) ['/absolute/path/file1.txt', './relative/file2.txt'], {
+  // files to include (supports absolute and relative paths) ['/absolute/path/file1.txt', './relative/file2.txt'],
+  // An absolute or relative file path that denotes the root parent directory of the files being uploaded '/',
+  {
     // optional: how long to retain the artifact
     // if unspecified, defaults to repository/org retention settings (the limit of this value)